Wycliffe's Bible: Early Version

 The first translations (EV) are rigid and literal translations of the Vulgate.

 The existing manuscripts of the EV vary considerably from one another, showing revision.
+Historian Conrad Lindberg established that there were two stages to the EV: for the word ponder in Luke 2:19, an initial EV using technical words (such as mētynge) and a subsequent EV using more literal terms (such as berynge to-gidere: bearing together); the LV used Þouȝte (thought).

 The EV may have begun as a Middle English "gloss" on the Latin text, similar to the Vespasian Psalter.
 It typically kept the order of individual words unchanged from the Latin, which could lead to confusion or meaninglessness in English.
 It has been described as unintelligible without reference to the original Latin Vulgate.
 For example, the phrase "Dominum formidabunt adversarii ejus" in 1 Samuel 2:10 was translated as "The Lord shulen drede the aduersaries of him" in the first version, then revised to "Aduersaries of the Lord schulen drede him" in the second version.
 John Stacey points out that "The scribe's desire to keep the words in their original order was stronger at this point than his regard for the rules of grammar."

 The manuscript often taken as the original was written by five different people and ends at Baruch 3:20.
 These authors used different forms of words, such as loving vs lufand or luvend, making it unlikely that they were merely different scribes performing dictation.
 The finished first translation contains a noticeable change in style after Baruch 3:20.
 Two surviving manuscripts mark this verse with notes: one reads "Explicit translacionem Nicholay de herford" and another "Here endith the translacioun of N, and now bigynneth the translacioun of J and of othere men".
 Hereford fled England for Rome in 1382, returning in 1391, and the J who took over may have been John Trevisa or John Purvey.
 These notes suggest that Wycliffe did not personally produce this entire translation, and may not have written any of it.

 For example, Psalm 6:2,3 in one EV version (closer to modern orthography) is:

 Lord, in thi wodnesse (anger, rage) undernim (rebuke) thou not me;

 Ne in thi wrathe chastise thou me.

 Have mercy of me, Lord, for I am syk;

 Hele me, Lord, for disturbid ben alle my bonys.